-The Stevanovich Institute on the Formation of Knowledge at the University of Chicago invites applications for two-year Postdoctoral Researchers at the Rank of Instructor, to begin on July 1, 2018.
-Postdocs will join a community of leading scholars from across the university to study the process of knowledge formation and transmittal from antiquity to the present day and, in correlation, to explore how this history shapes our modern world.
+The Institute on the Formation of Knowledge at the University of Chicago invites applications for two-year Postdoctoral Researchers at the Rank of Instructor, to begin on July 1, 2019.
+Postdocs will join a community of leading scholars from across the university to study the process of knowledge formation and transmittal from antiquity to the present day and to explore how this history and culture shapes our modern world.

-The successful candidate must have a PhD in hand before the start of the appointment.
-Postdocs will conduct individual research and collaborate with graduate students and faculty in investigating approaches, methodologies, and outcomes of the Institute's research agenda.
-The position is non-renewable and brings with it two years of salary at $62,000 per year, benefits, office space, pedagogical training, reimbursement of up to $2,500 for moving expenses, and a research allowance of $2,500 per year.
+The successful candidate must have a PhD before the start of the appointment.
+Postdocs will conduct individual research and may collaborate on topics including the current research theme.
+The position is non-renewable and brings with it two years of salary at $63,000 per year, benefits, office space, pedagogical training, reimbursement of up to $2,500 for moving expenses, and a research allowance of $2,000 per year.

-*participate in the year-long SIFK workshop series on Comparing Practices of Knowledge (meeting 3-4X per quarter) and present their work in one of the workshop sessions;
+- participate in the year-long Institute workshop series on Comparing Practices of Knowledge and present their work in one of the workshop sessions;

-*submit an article based on research conducted at SIFK to Know: A Journal on the Formation of Knowledge.
+- submit an article based on research conducted during their Institute fellowship to KNOW: A Journal on the Formation of Knowledge; and

-SIFK will arrange for a faculty mentor and opportunities to forge personal and academic relationships across the university.
-Successful candidates will be appointed in SIFK and the College, in addition to being affiliated with a relevant academic department(s).
-An office space will be provided and there is an expectation that it will be actively utilized and postdocs will participate in the postdoc community and the life of the Institute, such as its conferences, discussions, workshops, dinners, social hours, and other activities.
+The Institute will arrange for a faculty mentor and opportunities to forge personal and academic relationships across the University.
+Successful candidates will be appointed at the Institute and in the College, in addition to being affiliated with a relevant academic department(s).
+An office space will be provided and there is an expectation that it will be actively utilized and postdocs will participate in the life of the Institute.

-Please submit the following application materials online at http://tinyurl.com/yd9c697n for posting number 03543: (1) a one-page cover letter explaining how your research transcends individual disciplines and listing three examples of undergraduate courses that you would be most interested to teach, (2) an up-to-date c.v., and (3) a writing sample consisting of a chapter, essay, or article.
+Please submit the following application materials online at https://tinyurl.com/y7haw8gh for posting 03878 : (1) a one-page cover letter explaining how your research transcends individual disciplines and listing three examples of undergraduate courses that you would be most interested to teach, (2) an up-to-date c.v., and (3) a writing sample consisting of a chapter, essay, or article.
 And please arrange to have three letters of recommendation, with at least one attesting to the quality of undergraduate teaching, sent directly to email@example.com.
 Any questions may be addressed to firstname.lastname@example.org.

-All recommendation letters and application materials must be submitted by midnight on Monday, December 4, 2017.
-Candidates who make the shortlist will be interviewed via Skype, and candidates can expect to receive notice of the final decision in February 2018.
+All recommendation letters and application materials must be submitted by midnight on Thursday, November 1, 2018.
+Candidates who make the shortlist will be interviewed via Skype, and candidates can expect to receive notice of the decision in February.

 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, age, protected veteran status or status as an individual with disability.